 This piece of advice appears, in various iterations, in all the articles in our Pre-Deployment series.
 Sometimes we call it “identifying and preparing key stakeholders” and sometimes we refer to it as “change management” (which we discuss in greater detail below).

 The important takeaway, though, is that implementing an Ariba solution will require buy-in from a variety of staffers and departments.
 In the case of individuals, deployments can be long, time-consuming events that take employees away from their regular duties.
-Preparing them in advance can help them plan for alternatives to handling their current workload as well as giving them agency in the process.
+Focusing on Ariba pre-deployment readiness can help them plan for alternatives to handling their current workload as well as giving them agency in the process.

 In the case of departments, many of these solutions, especially Contracts and Buying and Invoicing require cooperation across a variety of departments, often including legal and HR.
 Creating and managing these cross-functional teams can be a complex, time-consuming process to coordinate and follow up on.
 Again, that early buy-in saves time and frustration.